learningequality/kolibri/docs/learn.rst

    If you start browsing Kolibri as a guest, you need either to select **Sign in** option from the **Guest** menu in the upper right corner, or from the sidebar menu (left or bottom) to open the sign-in page.

 	.. figure:: img/learn-page-signin.png
-		:alt: Location of "Sign in" to Kolibri links.
+		:alt: Location of links to "Sign in" to Kolibri.

-		Location of links to "Sign in" Kolibri .
+		Location of links to "Sign in" to Kolibri.

 Once you have logged in into Kolibri, you can see and edit your user data from the **Profile** option in the main sidebar menu (below **Learn**).